CSS Masonry (alt proposal)

 An auto-fill repeat represents repeating the second argument the largest whole number of times that wouldn’t cause the masonry grid (including tracks not in the repeat(), gaps, etc) to overflow the content box of the masonry container (minimum of one repetition).

-An auto repeat depends on the value of masonry-template-areas:
+An auto-areas repeat depends on the value of masonry-template-areas:

 3.2.
 Named Areas: the masonry-template-areas property